-Educational background: University graduated economist, Master of Investment Management from City University Business School, London accepted the position of member of the management board at the brokerage firm Publikum, investicijske storitve d.d. and from March 2010, she was a consultant to its management board, responsible for finance and accounting.
-In 2005, she obtained her CFA charter.
+Educational background: University graduated economist, Master of Investment Management from City University Business School, London

+Professional profile: Mateja Treven (1972) started her carrier at Ljubljanska banka.
+In 2000, she headed the securities department of Zavarovalnica Triglav and between 2004 and 2006 she was a consultant to the chairman of the management board responsible for finance and accounting.
+In 2006, Mateja Treven accepted the position of member of the management board at the brokerage firm Publikum, investicijske storitve d.d. and from March 2010, she was a consultant to its management board, responsible for finance and accounting.
+In 2005, she obtained her CFA charter18.
 Prior to her appointment as a management board member, she served on the supervisory board of Sava Re, chairing its audit committee.
 This was her second term of office as member of the management board of Sava Re (since 2011).